 Our Learning Pathways

-In Auraki, our English Medium Programme, students follow the New Zealand Curriculum.
-Your child will be exposed to a broad range of learning opportunities in which they develop key competences in thinking; relating to others; using language, symbols and texts; managing self, and participating and contributing.
+In Auraki, our English medium programme, students follow the New Zealand Curriculum.
+Your child will be exposed to a broad range of learning opportunities in which they develop key competencies in thinking; relating to others; using language, symbols and texts; managing self; and participating and contributing.

 We are pleased to be able to welcome International Students to our school.
 This programme is available for students from overseas who have an International Student Visa.
 Our school is a perfect place for your child to learn about the culture of New Zealand by participating in our Auraki, English medium programme.
 There are short and long term programmes available.

 While we are located in the heart of the city, we are proud of our community created ngahere.
 Planted over 20 years ago, our native forest is highly popular amongst native birds and students alike.